myfreax/github_trending/README.md

 # Github trending api for dart
-Get the popular repository on github,You can also get all the languages.And convert the data into Map, List, JSON
+Get the popular repository on github.
+You can also get popular repository by language or time(daily, weekly, monthly).

 ## Install